It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 EU Digital Product Passport

-The Digital Product Passport (DPP) is an EU initiative aimed at providing environmental information to customers purchasing textiles and footwear, and so will include leather, including chemical use and also how leather can be used in the circular economy.
+The Digital Product Passport (DPP) is an EU initiative aimed at providing environmental information to customers purchasing textiles and footwear, and so will include leather, Incorporating chemical use and also how leather can be used in the circular economy.
 Read our article ‘The EU Digital Product Passport (DPP): ALL you need to know’ for more details.

-Despite the complexity, duration and number of suppliers involved in the production and supply of leather, Segura's traceability solution enables retailers to track the entire leather supply chain, from farm to final product.
 Investing the time and effort in uncovering the people and practices involved in the supply of leather products is essential to transitioning towards a net-zero carbon-friendly future.
-Achieving supply chain transparency is necessary to assess and reduce the environmental impact of leather production moving forward.
+Achieving supply chain transparency allows companies to assess environmental risks, demonstrate compliance with regulations such as the EU Deforestation Regulation, and take meaningful steps to reduce the environmental impact of leather production.

 How long will it take to Transition to Sustainable Leather?